YvesCoding/vuescroll/README.md

 ### Usage

-1. Configure in your entry file
+1. First, install `Vuescroll` in your entry file

 ```javascript
 import Vue from 'vue';